Lucasfilm: Independent era (1971–2012)

 Between 1981 and 1989, three Indiana Jones films, stories by Lucas and directed by Steven Spielberg, were released.
 While Star Wars: Episode VI — Return of the Jedi (1983) was in production, Lucas decided not to pursue further Star Wars films.
-Despite the third film achieving similar classic status to its two predecessors, George was unhappy with the cinema presentation of Return of the Jedi, he created the company THX, which was unveiled on May 20, 1983.
+Despite the third film achieving similar classic status to its two predecessors, George was unhappy with the cinema presentation of Return of the Jedi, so he created the company THX, which was unveiled on May 20, 1983.
 Lucasfilm produced the John Korty-directed animated film Twice Upon a Time (1983).
 1985 saw the release of Paul Schrader's Mishima: A Life in Four Chapters.
 The next year, Jim Henson's Labyrinth and an adaptation of Marvel Comics' Howard the Duck were released.
 Ron Howard directed the fantasy film Willow in 1988 (story by Lucas); the same year the children's animated film The Land Before Time was released.
 From 1992 to 1993, The Young Indiana Jones Chronicles (created by Lucas) television series was produced.
 In 1992, after viewing an early computer-generated imagery test created by Industrial Light & Magic (ILM) for Jurassic Park, Lucas announced his intentions to produce a Star Wars Prequel Trilogy.
 In 1994, the long-delayed Radioland Murders (story by Lucas) was released.
 In 1995, Lucas began pre-production on the prequel trilogy.
-The trilogy took ten years to make, ending with the release of the third prequel film Star Wars: Episode III – Revenge of the Sith in 2005; The Phantom Menace and Attack of the Clones had received mixed reviews, while Revenge of the Sith received positive reviews.
-In addition to the prequels, Lucas released the Special Editions for the Star Wars Original Trilogy in 1997, 2004 and 2011, for VHS, DVD and Blu-ray, which were met with increasingly negative reception.
+The trilogy took ten years to make, ending with the release of the third prequel film Star Wars: Episode III – Revenge of the Sith in 2005.
+In addition to the prequels, Lucas created the Special Editions of the Original Trilogy in 1997, released theatrically, and on VHS and Laserdisc.
+Further changes were made in 2004 and 2011, for DVD and Blu-ray.

 In 1987, the company, which at that time, was expanding from three to five films a year on its own, decided to increase making its Northern California production facilities available to other filmmakers.
 In 1989, Lucasfilm launched a new subsidiary Lucasfilm Entertainment Group (later LucasArts Entertainment Company) to consolidate all four units, which are Industrial Light & Magic, Lucasfilm Commercial Productions, Lucasfilm Games, and Sprocket Systems.

 In 2005, Lucasfilm opened a new studio in Singapore focusing on animation.
-That same year, Lucasfilm Animation commenced production of a 3D animated Star Wars television series called Star Wars: The Clone Wars, with key production team members including executive producer Catherine Winder, supervising director Dave Filoni, Head of Lucasfilm Animation Singapore Chris Kubsch, and Henry Gilroy.
+That same year, Lucasfilm Animation commenced production of a 3D animated Star Wars television series called Star Wars: The Clone Wars, with key production team members including creator and executive producer George Lucas, executive producer Catherine Winder, supervising director Dave Filoni, Head of Lucasfilm Animation Singapore Chris Kubsch, and Henry Gilroy.
 Primary production took place at Lucasfilm Animation's Singapore studio.
 Airing on Cartoon Network between 2008 and 2013, The Clone Wars was well received by fans and was nominated for several film awards including the Daytime Emmy Awards and the Annie Awards.